"And so from that, my mom taught me if you have children, your children need to come first because they can't support themselves."

 Jen Hardy [00:51:22]:

 I, absolutely love it.
 Oh my goodness.
-Is a judge Boyd fabulous or what?
+Is a judge Stephanie Boyd fabulous or what?
 There’s just something about her.
 She’s got this amazing endearing personality, but also she is honestly about as wise as Solomon.
 I have been watching court cases like crazy, and I’ve never seen anyone quite like her.
 So the link is in the show notes.
 You’ve got to go watch some of her courts.
 She’s amazing.

 Jen Hardy [00:51:48]:

 And she’s just a genuinely great human being.
-And I love that Judge Boyd spills the tea.
+And I love that she spills the tea.
 Honorable people like her is what the world needs more of.
 And that’s why I’m sharing her.
 I just needed you to see her.
 And I know you’re gonna love what we’ve got going on next week.
 So stay tuned and stay fabulous.